Renee Zellweger is the queen of reinvention.

-In May, we saw the 50-year-old reinvent herself again, making her TV series debut in the juicy Netflix thriller What/If, which explores "the ripple effects of what happens when acceptable people start doing unacceptable things."
+In 2019, we saw the actress reinvent herself again, making her TV series debut in the juicy Netflix thriller What/If, which explores "the ripple effects of what happens when acceptable people start doing unacceptable things."

-A stunningly svelte Zellweger plays Anne Montgomery, a wealthy woman who offers a financially challenged woman an ultimatum - let her sleep with her husband and she will wipe away their debts.
+A stunningly svelte Zellweger played Anne Montgomery, a wealthy woman who offers a financially challenged woman an ultimatum - let her sleep with her husband and she will wipe away their debts.

-And now, we're about to see Zellweger transform herself again, this time into iconic actress and singer Judy Garland, in the new film, Judy.
+Most recently, we saw Zellweger transform herself again, this time into iconic actress and singer Judy Garland, in the 2019 film, Judy.

 The movie focuses on the later years of Gardland's life, when she was troubled by addiction to drugs and alcohol.

-But the American actress looked positively glowing on the red carpet at the film's premiere in London in October.
+The American actress looked positively glowing on the red carpet at the film's premiere in London in October 2019.